CubedCard/CubedCard/README.md

 ## 🚀 Featured Projects

 - [automations](https://github.com/CubedCard/automations) – My automations to make life a little easier
-- [leetcode](https://github.com/CubedCard/leetcode) – Because it is fun to program.
+- [leetcode](https://github.com/CubedCard/leetcode) – Because it is fun to program
-- [darts](https://github.com/CubedCard/darts) – I like to play darts with my brothers.
+- [darts](https://github.com/CubedCard/darts) – I like to play darts with my brothers
 - [adventofcode](https://github.com/CubedCard/adventofcode) – My solutions to the last couple of years of Advent of Code

 ---